 My interests have ranged across many relevant spheres of history, including economic, monetary, political and cultural.
 My first book was a standard work on countermarks on Roman Provincial Coinage (then called ‘Greek Imperials’), using that data to explore the relationships between coinage and the army, the movement of people, inflation and the function of coinage.
 Since then I have written on why ancient states struck coins, on the supply and use of money in the Roman world, on coin circulation and the integration of the Roman economy, on coinage and identity in the Roman provinces, and on the process of monetisation of temperate Europe.

-My current research is focussed on the Antonine coinage of Roman Egypt (AD 138–192) in preparation for volume 4 of the Roman Provincial Coinage series and on Roman hoards and hoarding.
+My current research is focussed on the Antonine coinage of Roman Egypt (AD 138–192) in preparation for volume IV of the Roman Provincial Coinage series (to be published 2023) and on Roman hoards and hoarding.

-I have lectured on Roman Numismatics in the University of Oxford since joining the Ashmolean in 1988.
-I have supervised 14 doctoral students and 9 masters' students, and taught many more.
-I welcome graduate students across a wide range of topics in Roman numismatics and related subjects.
+I have lectured on Roman Numismatics in the University of Oxford from 1988 until 2022.
+I have supervised 19 doctoral students and 10 masters' students, and taught many more.
+I currently welcome graduate students wanting to undertake research relating to Roman Hoards.

 He joined the staff of the Ashmolean in 1988, initially as curator of Greek and Roman Coins.
-He became Acting Keeper of the Heberden Coin Room in 2005, and Keeper in 2006.
+He became Acting Keeper of the Heberden Coin Room in 2005, and was Keeper from 2006 to 2023.
 He was lead curator for the new Money Gallery for the Ashmolean and supervised the creation of numismatic displays for 25 other galleries.
-He currently acts as Research Coordinator for the Ashmolean Museum and as Vice-President of the Royal Numismatic Society.
 He is an Honorary Member of the Société royale de Numismatique de Belgique, a Corresponding Member of the American Numismatic Society, and holds the bronze and silver medals of the Norwegian Numismatic Society.
+He is a member of the Scientific Advisory Board of the Austrian Archaeological Institute of the Austrian Academy of Sciences.

 1995 Ancient History from Coins, Routledge